-Save the date and scare up your sand tools: Saturday, June 8th, 2019 is the Alameda Annual Sand Castle/Sculpture Contest and it's completely approachable for amateur sandcastle-builders.
+Save the date and scare up your sand tools: Saturday, June 10, 2023, is the 55th Annual Alameda Sand Castle/Sculpture Contest and it’s completely approachable for amateur sandcastle builders.

 You’ll want to grab your shovels, pails, and your children and head over to Crown Memorial Beach for fun in the sand, but you’ve got to get there early to find parking in the main lot.
 (9 am should be fine.)

 Register upon arrival between 9 am and 11 am for this FREE program with viewing and judging at noon.